mongodb/chatbot/packages/mongodb-rag-ingest/README.md

-# Ingest
+# MongoDB Ingest CLI

-The ingest CLI fetches pages from sources and stores the embeddings in the database.
+The MongoDB Ingest CLI ingest content into a MongoDB collection that you can use for retrieval augmented generation (RAG) applications.

+You can use the Ingest CLI to ingest data into RAG applications built with the MongoDB Chatbot Framework.

+## Documentation

+To learn more about the MongoDB Ingest CLI, refer to the [documentation](https://mongodb.github.io/chatbot/ingest/configure).

 ## System Overview